puzzle/kubernetes-techlab/labs/23_create_helm_chart.md

-# Lab: Helm Chart für die eigene Applikation erstellen
+# Lab: Create Helm Chart for your own Application

-In diesem extended Lab erstellen Sie für die im extended Lab [Eigene Applikation auf Kubernetes Deployen](22_deploy_your_own_appication.md) erstellte und manuell deployte Applikation eine Helm Chart.
+In this extended Lab, we are going to create an Helm Chart for he manually deployed Application from the extended Lab [Deploy your own Application](22_deploy_your_own_appication.md)

-* Helm Chart erstellen
+* create HELM Chart
-* Resourcen definieren
+* define Resources
-* Templating Werte als values definieren
+* Define Template Values
-* in neuem Kubernetes Namespace die Chart anwenden.
+* Apply the Chart in a new Kubernetes Namespace